Marvin White: TCU

 After his two years at Kilgore, White transferred to TCU in Fort Worth.
 As a junior in 2005, he started nine games, including the last seven of the season and was a big part of TCU's conference championship in their first year in the Mountain West Conference.
 After the season, White was named second-team All-MWC.

 During his senior season at TCU, White led the team in both interceptions and tackles.
 His performance earned him first-team All-MWC honors as well as an invitation to play in the annual East-West Shrine Game.

-His intense style of play and tenacious hitting, coupled with his being a native of Louisiana has earned him the nickname of "Gator" from his teammates and fans.
-His most memorable moment at TCU will almost undoubtedly be what has come to be known as "The Great White Hit".
-In the fourth quarter of a home game against rival Texas Tech, White hit Red Raiders' receiver Robert Johnson so hard that his helmet came off, and Johnson was removed from the game due to injury.
+His style of play, along with being a native of Louisiana, lead to teammates and fans nicknaming him "Gator."
+He is remembered for a game-time moment known as "The Great White Hit."
+In the fourth quarter of a home game against rival Texas Tech, White hit Texas Tech's receiver Robert Johnson so hard that his helmet came off, and Johnson was removed from the game due to injury.

 The hit caused announcer Glenn Parker to describe White with the following: "he has a suddenness about him and violence in him."